Pony Penning: Saltwater Cowboys

 Members of the Chincoteague Volunteer Fire Department known as "Saltwater Cowboys" oversee the annual pony swim.
 In the early years of the swim, there were not enough riders on Chincoteague to help with the swim, so Saltwater Cowboys were recruited from the mainland.
 There are about 40-55 Saltwater Cowboys, many of whom have held the position for most of their lives.
 Positions as a Saltwater Cowboy are highly sought after, and receiving one is considered an honor.
 As of 2019, some of the cowboys were third generation.
 The oldest Saltwater Cowboy is Jack Brittingham, who was 86 years old in 2019.

 The Saltwater Cowboys care for the wild ponies throughout the year, rounding up the ponies three times a year to vaccinate and perform check-ups on the horses.
+There are occasional round-ups in the off season if any horse or foal needs medical attention.
 Some of the proceeds from the annual pony auction are used to care for the ponies.
 During spring roundups, the Saltwater Cowboys also release buyback ponies from the previous year's auctions.
 In the winter of 2018, the Saltwater Cowboys had to euthanize seven ponies suffering from "swamp cancer," a fungal infection.
 After the loss of these ponies, three mares with ancestral roots on Assateague were donated to the Saltwater Cowboys in order to help maintain the herd population.
+There has since been leaps and bounds in the research of "swamp cancer", and many ponies have now been able to be treated for it and released back onto the island.

 Roundup and beach walk

 Prior to the swim, the Saltwater Cowboys round up the north and south herds on the island and put them into corrals.
-On the Monday before the pony swim, the northern herd ponies leave the northern corral at daybreak and are walked approximately five miles along the shore of the Atlantic Ocean to join the ponies from the south herd at the southern corral.
+On the Monday before the pony swim, the northern herd ponies leave the northern corral at daybreak and are walked approximately five miles along the shore of the Atlantic Ocean to join the ponies from the south herd at the southern corral, this event appropriately being called the Beach Walk.
 On the Tuesday before the swim, the herd is evaluated and mares in the late stages of pregnancy and those with very young foals are removed from the herd to be trailered between the islands.
 Ponies that are not healthy enough to make the swim are also trailered.
 During this time, the Saltwater Cowboys also select which foals will be "buyback" ponies, ponies designated and auctioned to return and replenish the herd.